 Prior to the commencement of the parking survey data collection in May 2022, Council undertook initial public surveys in April 2022 through Council's 'Have Your Say' process and a community pop-up session was hold at Princes Way Kiosk on 27 April 2022.
-Further, public exhibition of the draft report is planned to be undertaken from 13 October 2022 to 11 November 2022.
+Further, public exhibition of the draft report was undertaken from 13th October to 11th November 2022.
+The responses can be seen in Appendix E.

-This consultation served as an open forum for wider community and key stakeholders to express their concerns regarding parking within Drouin CBD.
+This survey served as an open forum for wider community and key stakeholders to express their concerns in regards to parking within Drouin CBD.